pgroma/pgroma/README.md

 ### Hi there 👋

+📣 I'm a student of Mathematics and Data Analysis at Warsaw University of Technology.
+(2nd year)

+⚡ My projects:
+- (currently working on this section :()

 <!--
 **pgroma/pgroma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.